RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

     ![00-run-mvn.png](images/00-run-mvn.png)

-1. Open the `CamelRoutes.java` file.
-Notice that the `camel-restdsl-swagger-plugin` maven plugin has generated Camel RESTDsl code for the various HTTP GET and POST operations.
+1. Click on the workspace button (located next to the **Manage Commands** button).
+Open the `CamelRoutes.java` file under `src/main/java/com/redhat`.
+Notice that the `camel-restdsl-swagger-plugin` maven plugin has generated Camel RESTdsl code for the various HTTP GET and POST operations.
 What is missing though are the underlying Camel routes, which will form our API service implementations:

     ![00-camel-routes.png](images/00-camel-routes.png)